Holiday Celebrations with COVID-19

 - Organize a caravan with your friends and family and drive through neighborhoods with lights and decorations or through a park with holiday decorations.

-Follow CDC’s tips for hosting gatherings or attending an event/gathering.
+Follow CDC’s tips for hosting gatherings.

 COVID or not, exercise safety during the holidays and during your celebrations.